HafizFasih/icp-book/icp-book/docs/part2-history/02-aligarh-movement.md

 **Very Long Answer (15+ marks):**
 Add comparative analysis of different reform movements, detailed biography of Sir Syed's political evolution, analysis of how Aligarh ideas influenced the Muslim League, and examination of Aligarh's continuing relevance to Pakistani education and ideology.

+---

+## Summary Flashcards

+Use these flashcards for quick revision:

+### Card 1: Aligarh Movement Overview
+**Q: What was the Aligarh Movement and who started it?**
+**A:** A complete educational, social, and political reform campaign started by Sir Syed Ahmad Khan in the late 1800s to save Muslims from decline after 1857 by giving them modern education and protecting their rights.

+### Card 2: Scientific Society 1863
+**Q: What was the Scientific Society and what did it do?**
+**A:** Set up in 1863 at Ghazipur to translate major English science and history books into Urdu/Persian, making modern knowledge available to Muslims who didn't know English.

+### Card 3: MAO College
+**Q: What was MAO College and when was it established?**
+**A:** The greatest achievement of the Aligarh Movement, established in 1877.
+It was based on Oxford and Cambridge universities and gave Muslims both Western education and Islamic teachings.

+### Card 4: Tahzib-ul-Akhlaq
+**Q: What was Tahzib-ul-Akhlaq?**
+**A:** A journal started by Sir Syed that criticized backward social customs, promoted modern thinking, and showed that Islam was compatible with modern science.

+### Card 5: Sir Syed and Congress
+**Q: What advice did Sir Syed give Muslims about the Indian National Congress?**
+**A:** He advised Muslims NOT to join Congress in 1885.
+He predicted that Hindu majority in democracy would permanently override Muslim interests, making Muslims a permanent minority.

+### Card 6: Two-Nation Theory Birth
+**Q: How did the Urdu-Hindi Controversy lead to the Two-Nation Theory?**
+**A:** When Hindus demanded replacing Urdu with Hindi in 1867, Sir Syed realized the two communities had basic differences and could not work together.
+He then stated that Hindus and Muslims were two separate nations.

+### Card 7: Three Objectives
+**Q: What were the three main goals of the Aligarh Movement?**
+**A:** 1) Give Muslims modern Western education, 2) Modernize Muslim social practices, 3) Protect Muslim political interests from Hindu majority.

+### Card 8: Building British Relations
+**Q: How did Sir Syed try to improve Muslim-British relations?**
+**A:** He wrote "The Causes of the Indian Revolt" to show Muslims weren't solely responsible for 1857, urged Muslims to learn English and British culture, and helped Muslims get government jobs.

+### Card 9: Educational Conference
+**Q: What was the Muhammadan Educational Conference?**
+**A:** Founded in 1886 to spread Aligarh's message beyond one city through annual meetings across India.
+It later became a political platform for the Muslim League.

+### Card 10: Impact on Pakistan Movement
+**Q: How did the Aligarh Movement lead to Pakistan?**
+**A:** It created educated Muslim leaders, established the Two-Nation Theory, and directly led to the formation of the Muslim League, which eventually demanded Pakistan.

+### Card 11: Cooperation Strategy
+**Q: Why was Sir Syed's cooperation with the British controversial?**
+**A:** Some Muslims criticized him for being too friendly with the British, but this strategy achieved real results in getting Muslims government jobs and improving their status.

+### Card 12: Legacy
+**Q: What did the Aligarh Movement accomplish?**
+**A:** Created an educated Muslim class, preserved Islamic identity while embracing progress, made Muslims aware of their separate political interests, and laid groundwork for the Muslim League and Pakistan.